-Write like a Saxon (Part 1) – How we know and have a go (Friday, September 9th at 2 pm)
+Write like a Saxon (Part 1) – How we know and have a go (Friday 2 June)

 After a short introduction looking at the composition of a Saxon poem, spotting half-lines, alliteration, compounds and kennings John will guide the group to collectively write their own poem based on the treasures found in the mound at Sutton Hoo before looking at creating and solving some riddles with your fellow group.

-FRU1: ‘Write like a Saxon – how we know and have a go’ with John Gallas, Friday 9 September at 2 – 3 pm in The Longshed, Woodbridge
+F1: ‘Write like a Saxon – how we know and have a go’ with John Gallas, 6 – 7 pm in The Longshed, Woodbridge – Bookings closed

-Write like a Saxon (Part 2) – Singing of things (Saturday 10th September at2 pm)
+Write like a Saxon (Part 2) – Singing of things (Saturday 3 June)

 After a quick introduction to half-lines and alliteration John will work with the group to choose a Sutton Hoo object on which to base a poem.
 By moving the individual 4-line creations around the group and emphasising the ‘hero and horror’ element the poem will develop into a shared piece of work.
 After which the art of riddle-making will take centre stage.